jettymx/jetty-infosite/en/servicios-de-transporte.md

             <p>
              <span class="textBold">GPS location</span>
               <br>
-              Follow the location of your transport service in real time.</p>
+              Track the location of the vehicles in real time.</p>
           </div>

         </div>